gaehlerm/SoftwareEngineering/README.md

 # 19. Types of Tests

 There are different types of tests, depending on their scope.
 There are several different categories of tests.
-Though for the sake of simplicity I'd like to reduce it to only 3 different types.
+Though, for the sake of simplicity, I'd like to reduce it to only 3 different types.
 Please note that the distinction between the different types of tests is not always clear.
-There are some tests that are a mixture of two different types.
-But in general, the following 3 categories are sufficient.
+There are some tests that are a combination of two different types.
+But, in general, the following three categories are sufficient.

-1. Unit tests test the behavior of individual functions, classes and modules.
+1. Unit tests assess the behavior of individual functions, classes, and modules.

-2. Integration tests test interaction between the modules.
+2. Integration tests assess the interaction between modules.

-3. Functional tests test the behavior of the complete software.
+3. Functional tests assess the behavior of the entire software system.

-As we will see, each of these categories has its own right of existance as they each cover different parts of the code.
+As we will see, each of these categories has its own right to exist as they each cover different parts of the code.
 They are all important and should be used in combination.
-There are also other types of tests and some of them we will go into more details later on, while others we just ignore.
-Also the naming of the different types of tests is not standardized.
+There are also other types of tests that we will delve into later, while others we will simply ignore.
+Also, the naming of the different types of tests is not standardized.
 There are different names for the same type of test.
-For example functional tests are also called end-to-end (E2E) or acceptance tests.
+For example, functional tests are also referred to as end-to-end (E2E) or acceptance tests.

 The small unit tests are the foundation of the testing infrastructure.
 They can be executed quickly.
-Meanwhile going towards bigger tests, they may take longer to execute and are testing the interaction of components, rather than individual components themselves.
-Thus, bigger tests are more likely to find bugs, but at the same time they are not appropriate for locating them.
+Meanwhile, as tests become more complex, they may take longer to execute as they are designed to assess the interaction of components rather than individual components themselves.
+Thus, larger tests are more likely to find bugs, but at the same time, they are not suitable for pinpointing them.

 Functional tests can also be written in a different programming language and by a different person than the underlying code.
-They depend for example on the API that might be written in a different language.
-I wrote functional tests of some C++ software in Python as it was easier to process the resulting text files.
+They depend, for example, on the API that might be written in a different language.
+I wrote functional tests for some C++ software in Python because it was easier to process the resulting text files.

-## Unit tests
+## Unit Tests

-First we have to figure out, why unit tests are acutally needed.
-A lot of programmers work as follows: They write a function and then they have to figure out if it works correctly.
-In order to do so, they use print statements or use the debugger.
+First, we have to figure out why unit tests are actually needed.
+Many programmers follow this workflow: they write a function and then need to determine if it works correctly.
+To achieve this, they utilize print statements or the debugger.
 They run the code and check if the results are correct.
 Let's look at the following example.

 ```Py
 def square(x):